 November 9, 2011 - In response to Paterno’s firing, protesting Penn State students clash with police.
 The crowd tips over a news van and is later dispersed with tear gas.

-November 12, 2011 - The Penn State Nittany Lions football team loses to the Nebraska Cornhuskers, 17 to 14.
-It is the first football game since the firing of former head coach Joe Paterno.
+November 12, 2011 - The Penn State Nittany Lions lose to the Nebraska Cornhuskers, 17-14.
+It is the first game since Paterno’s firing.